puppetlabs/puppet-strings/README.md

   * Ruby 1.9.3 or newer
   * Puppet 3.7 or newer
-  * The yard rubygem
+  * The YARD RubyGem

-Installing the Yard Gem
+Installing the YARD Gem
 -----------------------

-**Installing the Yard Gem with Puppet**
+**Installing the YARD Gem with Puppet**

-The easiest way to install the Yard gem is with Puppet itself.
+The easiest way to install the YARD gem is with Puppet itself.

 For Puppet 4.x:
 ```